syncfusion-content/windowsforms-docs/WindowsForms/Scroll-Frame/UIAutomation.md

 ---
 layout: post
-title: UI Automation with SfScrollFrame for Syncfusion Essential WindowsForms
+title: UI Automation in Windows Forms ScrollFrame Control | Syncfusion
-description: This section explains on how to test the UI of SfScrollFrame projects.
+description: This section explains on how to test the UI automation code UI test and QTP Syncfusion WinForms SfScrollFrame control and more details.
 platform: WindowsForms
 control: SfScrollFrame
 documentation: ug